BlueBrain/Fivox/doc/feature/rescaleOutput.md

   type, converting it from float if needed.
-* The process of rescaling the volume data should always consider the output min and max values (known for each data type, e.g. 0-255 for uint8_t), and the input window (min and max values present in the input data).
+* The process of rescaling the volume data should always consider the output min and max values (known for each data type, e.g. 0-255 for uint8_t), and the data range derived from the input (min and max values present after the voxelization process in floating point values).
 * The conversion should always be done at the end of the process, after all the events' contribution has been considered to compute each voxel's value.
-* The min and max values of the input data range should be defined from the beginning, based on biological values and/or actual data.
+* The min and max values of the data range derived from the input should be defined from the beginning, based on biological values and/or actual data.
 Since this is very hard to know in advance, specially for time-dependent data, a way to manually define this values should be provided.
 In any case, there should be default values.

 ## Implementation